 Ketones can improve brain clarity and brain function

 Switching from glucose to ketones as your main source of fuel might take a couple of days

 Diets based on ketosis often involve major changes in food, so detoxification of the digestive system can cause some constipation, or diarrhea

 Be sure to consume vegetables high in fibre

 Ketosis can also sleeping problems for up to a couple of weeks, but once adapted, quality of sleep is normally improved

 Diets built around ketosis are the most effective for losing body fat.
-The keto diet is not a calorie counting, or cutting diet.
-You can typically have as many calories as you like as long as you aren’t over eating.
-Good news if you love food as much as I do!
+The keto diet is not a calorie counting, or cutting diet, but it would be wise to avoid eating too many calories in one sitting (as previously mentioned).
+Good news is that you don’t have to obsess over calories.